 I tried to log in to my Vanguard account last week to see when my tax forms would be available, but this time the authentication code never came.
 I clicked on the resend link, but the code still didn’t come.
 Meanwhile, authentication codes from other places came to my Google Voice number just fine.
 So I knew the problem had to do with Vanguard, not Google Voice or my phone.

 I searched online and I saw others had the same problem.
-It wasn’t a one-time glitch.
-Vanguard stopped sending authentication codes to Google Voice numbers for some reason.
+Vanguard had problems sending authentication codes to Google Voice numbers for some reason.
 Without the authentication code, I won’t be able to log in.
 One obvious option would be to switch the 2FA setup to a regular mobile number.
-Vanguard still sends authentication codes to regular mobile numbers, just not to Google Voice numbers.
+Vanguard doesn’t have any problem sending authentication codes to regular mobile numbers.
 I don’t want to do that because I’d like to avoid getting SIM swapped.

 Voice Call